cormac-black/ComputeX_workshops/README.md

-# ComputeX_workshops
+# ComputeX_workshops:
 Repository for ComputeX workshop files.
 ComputeX is a Sponsored Student Organization at the Univ. of Michigan.

+# Reuse Policy:
-ComputeX encourages learning by playing with an adapting the code in these public workbooks; however, we encourage you to observe the integrity policies of your courses.
+ComputeX encourages learning by playing with and adapting the code in these public workbooks; however, we encourage you to observe the use policies of your courses.

 | Workshop Title | Tools            | Workbook |
 |:----------------|-------|:----------:|